-“Vitamin-Free” Test Casein is an alcohol-extracted casein prepared from regular casein, and typically has 90-91% protein (%N x 6.38), 0.1% fat, and four-six % moisture.
+“Vitamin-Free” Test Casein is an alcohol-extracted casein prepared from regular casein, and typically has 90-91% protein (%N x 6.38), 0.1% fat, and 4-7% % moisture.
 The alcohol extraction reduces fat, fat soluble vitamins, and some of the B vitamins.
-This protein source is most appropriately used in vitamin deficient diets, and when researchers want to minimize “background fat” in a diet.
-We have prepared this specialty ingredient for many years, and continue to supply it to many labs.
-We will develop special pricing on request for large quantities.
-Advance notice is recommended for orders of 1,000 Kg or more.
+This protein source is most appropriately used in vitamin deficient diets, and when researchers want to minimize background fat in a diet.
+We have prepared this specialty ingredient for many years, and this is available for repack.
 If you need this ingredient, consider Inotiv as your preferred source.

 When citing Teklad diets, include a description, and a product number — standard grain based diets are typically four numbers while custom diets usually start with “TD” followed by five or six numbers.
 Use the following examples as a guide:

 “Rats were maintained on minimal phytoestrogen diet 2016 Teklad Global 16% Protein Rodent Diet, Inotiv, Madison, Wisconsin USA, www.inotivco.com”

 “Obesity was induced by feeding Teklad high fat diet TD.06414 with 60% of kcal from fat, primarily lard, Inotiv, Madison, Wisconsin USA, www.inotivco.com”